smspillaz/django-qsstats-magic/README.rst

 ==============================================
-django-qsstats: QuerySet statistics for Django
+django-qsstats-magic: QuerySet statistics for Django
 ==============================================

 The goal of django-qsstats is to be a microframework to make repetitive tasks such as generating aggregate statistics of querysets over time easier.
 It's probably overkill for the task at hand, but yay microframeworks!

+django-qsstats-magic is a refactoring of django-qsstats app with slightly changed API, simplified internals and faster time_series implementation.

 Requirements
 ============